 For the Wichita metropolitan area in June 2022, the major measures of the employment economy improved, although Wichita continues improving at a slow rate.

-Data released this week by the Bureau of Labor Statistics, part of the United States Department of Labor, shows a stable employment situation in the Wichita Metropolitan Statistical Area for June 2021.
+Data released by the Bureau of Labor Statistics, part of the United States Department of Labor, shows a slowly improving employment situation in the Wichita Metropolitan Statistical Area for June 2022.

 Click charts and tables for larger versions.

-Considering seasonally adjusted data from the household survey, the labor force rose by 568 persons (0.2 percent) in June 2021 from May 2021, the number of unemployed persons rose by 475 (3.0 percent), and the unemployment rate was 5.1 percent, up from 5.1 percent in May.
-The number of employed persons not working on farms rose to 303,682 in June from 303,589 the prior month, an increase of 93 persons (0.0 percent).
+Considering smoothed seasonally adjusted data from the household survey, the labor force grew by 882 persons (0.3 percent) in June 2022 from May 2022, the number of unemployed persons fell by 156 (1.6 percent), and the unemployment rate was 3.1 percent, unchanged from May.
+The number of employed persons not working on farms rose to 312,837 in June 2022 from 311,799 the prior month, an increase of 1,038 persons (0.3 percent).